Mrs. Met

 Mrs. Met (previously referred to as Lady Met) is an official mascot of Major League Baseball's New York Mets.
-She is the female counterpart to Mr. Met and among the oldest of the MLB's mascots.
+She is the companion of Mr. Met and is among the oldest of the MLB's mascots.
+In 2026, Mrs. Met became the first female mascot to be elected into the Mascot Hall of Fame.

 Origin and early years

 Lady Met was introduced by the Mets organization in the mid-1960s, soon after the Mets’ inaugural season.
 She is one of Major League Baseball's oldest mascots.
 Like her male counterpart, Lady Met was a human with a large baseball head.
 Unlike Mr. Met, however, Lady Met had hair.
 She appeared in print advertisements and pennants in cartoon form, and she also took the form of various toys and trinkets, including small figurines, pins, and cloth dolls.
 She would sometimes appear with three “little Mets”.

 In the 1970s, the Mets organization started referring to Lady Met as Mrs. Met, and she appeared as a live mascot at home games at Shea Stadium.
 Her head at the time was a plaster-of-paris ball that a character actor would wear around the stadium during the singing of the National Anthem and in the 5th and 7th innings.

 Mr. and Mrs. Met were both phased out by the Mets in the 1980s.
 Mr. Met came back to the team in 1994, but Mrs. Met would remain out of the public eye for some years to come.